| JAPANESE | ENGLISH |

 - Algorithms and computational methods for image processing, pattern recognition, computer graphics, and computer aided design.

-Development of V-Cat System: Volume Segmentation Software
+V-Cat Systems: Volume Segmentation Software

 The role of V-Cat system is to reconstruct the real-world objects in the computer.
 There are no design schematics for the real-world objects.
 Even if there is a design schematic as the industrial manufacture, the precision and error problems exist in the convectional CAD/CAM/CAE process.
 It is important to obtain the data which can be considered as a design schematic of the real-world object.
 The V-Cat system plays a role of the VCAD world entrance.